 The Father gave the Son life in Himself.

-Jesus gives live to who He wishes:
+Jesus gives life to who He wishes:

 “Just as the Father raises the dead and gives them life,

-That ability He received from God:
+He received that ability from God:

-“You gave Him authority over all flesh, that to all whom You have given Him, He may give eternal life” (17:2).
+that to all whom You have given Him,

 The Father gave Jesus all things.

-“The Father loves the Son and has given all things into His hand” (3:35).
+and has given all things into His hand” (John 3:35).